Skip to content

 2. Celebrate (even small) acts of saving: Create a specific set of actions that can be used to celebrate moments when the family chooses not to spend or finds a way to save money.
 It could be a little dance, a complex handshake, or a series of code words that only the family knows – something that can be exchanged on the down low in public and played up at great volume at home.

-Why this works: Some money behaviors, such as saving, are hard to see and often get overlooked when they should be celebrated.
+Why this works: Some money behaviours, such as saving, are hard to see and often get overlooked when they should be celebrated.
 This is partly because other money behaviours get all the limelight.
 Take spending for example – it’s obvious when we do it and we often get lots of recognition for things we buy – a new jacket, a fancy car.
 Rituals around saving can help families do more of it.

 In sum, there are many opportunities to embed money rituals into family life – be it how a family works towards and eventually celebrates that long-saved-for purchase, or how it plans out the week’s spending together.
 From there, rituals can help families with their money behaviours and give children an opportunity to develop their own money thoughts and chops.